-Top 8 Essential Website Optimization Strategies for 2019
+Top 8 Essential Website Optimization Strategies

 - Less can be more on mobile.
 In a mobile-first world, long-form content doesn’t necessarily equate to more traffic and better rankings.

 - Don’t use mobile as an excuse for cloaking.
-Users and spiders need to see the same content.
+Users and search engines need to see the same content.

 2. Technical SEO